Is the left right political spectrum still applicable ?

 socialism --> liberalism --> conservatism/fascism

-- and in general the left blame the complete system while the right blame just the government or workers.
+- and in general the left blame the complete system while the right blame just part of it either the government or workers.

 (note it applies to liberalism in general but not specifically to social democracy v modern liberalism v neo liberalism which decrease govt size as you move right .
 But they are all capitalist so im lumping them together .
 One further point, try and leave a liberal capitalist states jurisdiction and you will find it very authoritarian)